29 Nov Experiential London

 Looking for somewhere iconic in London to hold an experiential event or promote your brand?
 And don’t want to spend hours looking at Google Maps and then having to try to find out who owns a bit of pavement?
 Then check out this list of options and the next steps!

 Potters Field Park – Tower Bridge

-And big bonus is the team that look after the site are helpful and get back to you quickly without having to wait a week for various approvals to be obtained.
+And a big bonus is the team that looks after the site is helpful and get back to you quickly without having to wait a week for various approvals to be obtained.

 Southbank Centre – Southbank